How to Become an Enrolled Agent

 • Business tax preparation (37 questions)

-• Specialized returns (18 questions)
+• Specialized returns and taxpayers (18 questions)

 • Practices and procedures (26 questions)